-When you build with Montorio Homes, it is important to us that your are directly involved in the planning of some of the key items in your home.
+When you build a new custom home Montorio Homes, it is important to us that your are directly involved in the planning of some of the key items in your home.
 These are the items that are custom to your preferences and lifestyle.

-One of the most important activities is the electrical/lighting walk-thru.
-This is done with our electrical contractor just prior to the insulation and drywall stage of your home.
+One important activitiy is the electrical/lighting walk-thru.
+This is done with our electrical contractor just prior to the insulation and drywall stage of your new home.

 In order to get the most of this session, think about your electrical and lighting plan well before you get to this stage.
 It will allow you to consider what fixtures you want, and where you would like them.
 It will also decrease the chances of you forgetting an important outlet or a light switch.
 It can be helpful to sit down and consider each room in the house and how you want the electrical plans to be arranged.